Skip to content

 • Cookbook gives you ready-made recipes of Tact code

-• Language provides a complete reference of the standard library, grammar and evolution process
+• Reference provides a complete glossary of the standard library, grammar and evolution process

 Good luck on your coding adventure with ⚡ Tact!